Henrietta Vansittart: Death and legacy

 In late 1882, Vansittart visited the Tynemouth Exhibition, and she was found wandering the streets by police, confused.
 She exhibited signs of mania and violent tendencies.
-She was ordered by magistrates to St Nicholas's Hospital, Gosforth, where she was admitted on the 19 September 1882.
+She was ordered by magistrates to St Nicholas's Hospital, Gosforth, where she was admitted on 19 September 1882.
 After five months at the asylum, she died of acute mania and anthrax on 8 February 1883.

 In the obituary for Vansittart in the Journal of the London Association of Foreman Engineers and Draughtsmen it stated that 'she was a remarkable personage with a great knowledge of engineering matters and considerable versatility of talent', as well as 'how cheery and thoughtful for the happiness of others she was …'

 The obituary also claims that Vansittart was the first woman to write and read a scientific paper, illustrated with diagrams and drawings of her own, before a scientific institution.
 With the work that she accomplished, ships could now move faster and use less fuel, while being maneuvered better in reverse.
 She did this at a time in history when there were no female engineers, with no formal scientific or engineering training.
 Her work is considered by some to be "one of the most important nautical inventions of the 19th century."
 However, she never paid the fee to renew the patent.
 A scale model of the Lowe-Vansittart propeller is held in the Science Museum Group's collections, which she donated to the museum in 1874.

 Vansittart never had children, and her husband died in 1902.